Hyosang-Jeong/BIT_SAVER_Project/ReadMe.md

 ________________

-Play:
+# Play:
 * Any expected windows/visuals/audio
    * One window starting with a Digipen splash screen.
-   * After our game logo splash screen, Mainmenu with play instructions popup.
+   * After our game logo splash screen, Mainmenu with play instructions pops up.
-      * Press P to start stage.

 * Instructions of how to navigate any menus (Buttons, menus, etc)
    * keyboard (F / up) : move the main character to the Top.
    * keyboard (J / down) : move the main character to the bottom.
+   * Mouse Left : Interact with Options.
-   * keyboard (ESC) : Closes window.
+   * keyboard (ESC) : Closes window or pop up the option.
+   * keyboard (~) : Toggles the accuracy visualization.

 * Gameplay instructions (How to play the game)
    * The player has a life bar on top of the character, and every time the node is missed, life decreases.
-   * If it’s life bar disappears(life == 0), the game is over( Closes window ).
+   * If it’s life bar disappears(life == 0), the game is over(Can go to Mainmenu).
    * In one stage, we have two different scenes.

    * General scene
-      * The player just taps (F / Up), (F / Down) to match the rhythm.
+      * The player just taps (F / Up), (J / Down) to match the rhythm.

    * Boss scene
-      * When the small character on top of the screen goes to the red area, the Boss scene starts.
+      * When the small character on top of the screen goes to the dark area, the Boss scene starts.
       * The music tempo and note speed gets faster.
       * A Fever gauge pops up on the bottom of the screen.
       * It increases every time the player attacks the node.